-- Metroplex West (Tarrant, Erath, Hood, Johnson, Palo Pinto, Parker, and Somervell counties) DFPS executed a SSCC contract with ACH Child and Family Services (ACH) on January 1, 2014 for catchment area Metroplex West.
+- Metroplex West (Tarrant, Erath, Hood, Johnson, Palo Pinto, Parker, and Somervell counties, DFPS Region 3B) DFPS executed an SSCC contract with ACH Child and Family Services (ACH) on January 1, 2014, for community area Metroplex West.
 Our Community, Our Kids (OCOK), the designated community area Metroplex West SSCC operating under ACH, began placing children on September 1, 2014.
-In 2018, DFPS renewed its contract with OCOK to continue services under Stage I (foster care and services for children) and added requirements for CBC and transition of kinship and legal case management services. - DFPS and OCOK officially announced start-up for Stage II in October 2019 and began implementing a six-month transition plan.
-DFPS formally certified readiness on February 27, 2020, and OCOK began providing case management and all substitute care services to children and families in the Metroplex West catchment area.
-Implementation of Stage II is ongoing during FY22, and movement of OCOK into Stage III CBC will be assessed by DFPS and OCBCT - Big Country & Texoma (Abilene/Wichita Falls) DFPS awarded a contract to Texas Family Initiative, LLC (TFI) to serve as the SSCC for the Big Country & Texoma designated community area in May 2018.
-TFI formed a partnership with New Horizons Ranch and Center Inc. and created 2INgage.
+In 2018, DFPS renewed its contract with OCOK to continue Stage I services (foster care and services for children) and added requirements for CBC and transition of kinship and legal case management services. - DFPS and OCOK officially announced start-up for Stage II in October 2019 and began implementing a six-month transition plan.
+DFPS formally certified readiness on February 27, 2020, and OCOK began providing case management and all substitute care services to children and families in the Metroplex West community area.
+During FY23, DFPS and OCBCT will continue to assess the movement of OCOK into Stage III CBC.
+The current contract term expires August 31, 2023, therefore the Request for Application (RFA) for this area will be released in Fall 2022, with a projected contract award of September 1, 2023.
+This RFA will include the current counties with the addition of Cooke, Wise, and Denton counties. - Big Country & Texoma (Abilene/Wichita Falls, DFPS Region 2) DFPS awarded a contract to Texas Family Initiative, LLC (TFI) to serve as the SSCC for the Big Country & Texoma designated community area in May 2018.
+TFI partnered with New Horizons Ranch and Center Inc. creating 2INgage.
 2INgage began placing children on December 1, 2018.
 DFPS and 2INgage officially announced start up for Stage II in December 2019 and began implementing a six-month transition plan.
-DFPS certified Stage II readiness and 2INgage began providing case management and all substitute care services to children and families in the Big Country & Texoma catchment area on June 1, 2020.
-Implementation of Stage II is ongoing during FY22, and movement of 2INgage into Stage III CBC will be assessed by DFPS and OCBCT.

-- Panhandle (Amarillo/Lubbock) DFPS awarded a contract to Saint Francis Community Services, Inc. (Saint Francis) to serve as the SSCC for the Panhandle designated community area on July 1, 2019.
-Saint Francis began serving children in the Panhandle catchment area on January 6, 2020.
-The OCBCT and Saint Francis officially announced start-up for Stage II on September 1, 2021 and began implementing a six-month transition plan.
-Implementation of Stage II in the Panhandle began March 2, 2022. - South Central & Hill Country (excluding Bexar) DFPS released a Request for Application for the South Central & Hill Country catchment area on September 1, 2020.
+DFPS certified Stage II readiness and 2INgage began providing case management and all substitute care services to children and families in the Big Country & Texoma community area on June 1, 2020.
+During FY23, DFPS and OCBCT will continue to assess the movement of 2INgage into Stage III CBC. - Panhandle (Amarillo/Lubbock, DFPS Region 1) DFPS awarded a contract to Saint Francis Community Services, Inc. (Saint Francis) to serve as the SSCC for the Panhandle designated community area on July 1, 2019.
+Saint Francis began serving children in the Panhandle community area on January 6, 2020.
+The OCBCT and Saint Francis officially announced start-up for Stage II on September 1, 2021 and began implementing a sixmonth transition plan.
+Implementation of Stage II in the Panhandle began March 2, 2022. - South Central & Hill Country (excluding Bexar, DFPS Region 8B) DFPS released a Request for Application for the South Central & Hill Country community area on September 1, 2020.
 The procurement ended in December 2020.
 DFPS awarded a contract on March 29, 2021 to St. Jude's Ranch for Children (SJRC) Texas.
 SJRC Texas formed Belong to serve as the SSCC.
 Implementation of Stage I CBC began October 27, 2021 following confirmation of readiness.
+Implementation of Stage II in South Central & Hill country is anticipated to begin October 2022, based on readiness certification.

 An important factor in assessing the performance of individual agencies is the time each has had to complete the transition process and to establish innovative change strategies to improve performance over historical trends.
-The first fiscal year periods post transition where the SSCC provided all services (as opposed to shared DFPS-SSCC service provision in the data) are summarized below.
+Therefore, the first fiscal year periods post-transition where the SSCC provided all services (as opposed to shared DFPS-SSCC service provision in the data) are summarized below.